In this post, videos, an interactive map and many references supplement a short history of Jewish farming communities in Connecticut.

 And a larger portion of the film can be seen at https://vimeo.com/26735313

-Preservationist and architectural historian Mary Donohue gave a 2015 lecture on the history of Connecticut Jewish farmers at Congregation Beth Shalom Rodfe Zedek in Chester, Connecticut.
+Preservationist and architectural historian Mary Donohue, a particiapnt in the PBS episode, gave a 2015 lecture on the history of Connecticut Jewish farmers at Congregation Beth Shalom Rodfe Zedek in Chester, Connecticut.
 The lecture was videoed in two parts.
-You can watch it on youtube or below.
+You can watch it by clicking on it beloe or on youtube.

 For more information on Jewish Farmers in Connecticut see: